Long-tailed tit: Migration and dispersal

+The long-tailed tit is generally resident, only moving short distances, with the exception of the white-headed northern nominate Ae. c. caudatus; this is significantly more mobile, with some moving long distances south or west to escape the harsh winters of its breeding range.
+In Great Britain, recoveries of ringed long-tailed tits showed the median distance travelled was just 2 km.
+Immatures were more mobile than adults; of recoveries of birds ringed as adults, 95% were within 20 km of the ringing site, while for birds ringed as juveniles, 95% were within 60 km of the ringing site.

 Food and feeding

 The long-tailed tit is insectivorous throughout the year.
-It eats predominantly arthropods, preferring the eggs and larvae of moths and butterflies.
-Occasional vegetable matter (such as seeds) is taken in the autumn and winter.
+Its diet consists predominantly of arthropods, with a preference for the eggs and larvae of moths and butterflies.
+It occasionally takes vegetable matter such as seeds in autumn and winter.

 Nest

-The nest of the long-tailed tit is constructed from four materials: lichen, feathers, spider egg cocoons and moss, with over 6,000 pieces used for a typical nest.
+The nest of the long-tailed tit is constructed from several materials; lichen, feathers, spider egg cocoons, spider silk, and moss, with over 6,000 pieces used for a typical nest.
 The nest is a flexible sac with a small, round entrance at the top, suspended either low in a gorse or bramble bush or high up in the forks of tree branches.
 The structural stability of the nest is provided by a mesh of moss and spider silk; the tiny leaves of the moss act as hooks and the spider's silken thread provides the loops, thus producing a natural form of velcro.
 The tit lines the outside with hundreds of flakes of pale lichens to provide camouflage.
 The inside of the nest is lined with more than 2,000 downy feathers to provide insulation.
 The nests suffer a high rate of predation, with only 17% success.

+In Britain and Ireland, the first clutch is generally laid between late March and late April and typically contains six to eight eggs.
+The female alone incubates the eggs for 15–18 days.
+The altricial young usually remain in the nest for about 16 days before fledging.